Abashidzeofficial/Counter/README.md

 Users should be able to:

--The default counter begins at the number 0.
+##The default counter begins at the number 0.
--When you click “Lower Count”, the counter should decrement by 1.
+##When you click “Lower Count”, the counter should decrement by 1.
 If the count goes below 0, the number should change to the color red.
--When you click “Add Count”, the counter should increment by 1.
+##When you click “Add Count”, the counter should increment by 1.
 If the count goes above 0, the number should change to the color green.

 ## Author